metal3-io/metal3-io.github.io/_posts/2020-02-27-talk-kubernetes-finland-metal3.md

 ![metal3 provisioning](/assets/2020-02-27-talk-kubernetes-finland-metal3/metal3-provisioning.resized.png)

 <br>
 Next, Maël deeply explains each Custom Resource (CR) used during the provisioning of target Kubernetes clusters in bare metal servers.
-He refers to objects such as `cluster`, `BareMetalCluster`, `machine`, `BareMetalMachine`, `BareMetalHost` and so on.
+He refers to objects such as `Cluster`, `BareMetalCluster`, `Machine`, `BareMetalMachine`, `BareMetalHost` and so on.
 Each one is clarified with a YAML file definition of a real case and a workflow diagram that shows the reconciliation procedure.

 Last part of the talk is dedicated to execute a demo where Maël creates a *target Kubernetes cluster* from a running minikube VM (also called *bootstrap cluster*) where Metal³ is deployed.
 As it is pointed out in the video, the demo is running in *emulated hardware*.
 Actually, something similar to the [metal3-dev-env](https://github.com/metal3-io/metal3-dev-env) project which can be used to reproduce the demo.
 More information of the Metal³ development environment (metal3-dev-env) can be found in the [Metal³ try-it section](https://metal3.io/try-it.html).
 In case you want to go deeper, take a look at the blog post [A detailed walkthrough of the Metal³ development environment]({%post_url 2020-02-18-metal3-dev-env-install-deep-dive %}).